-Director of Global Awards, Visiting Assistant Professor of Literature
+Director of Global Awards and Scholarships, Clinical Assistant Professor of Literature

 Twentieth-century Spanish literature and intellectual thought